AriqN/Mantera/README.md

 2. Open the sourcode with visual studio code or with another editor
 3. Instal and download the required package, use `npm install`
 4. configure your env file
-5. After done installed the package and set the env, klik terminal and type `npm start` for development mode or 'npm start:prod' for production
+5. After done installed the package and set the env, klik terminal and type `npm start` for development mode or `npm start:prod` for production
 6. Your program will run in your laptop